 Yevheniia is highly committed to finding ways to address energy poverty, which resulted in her involvement in developing solar PV systems, micro-hydro and biogas plants in remote areas of Nepal.
 As an active member of biggest student driven leadership NGO – AIESEC, she has sought opportunities to support community empowerment by delivering training to encourage social entrepreneurship in Indonesia.

 Tomasz is a final year Computer Science student at Coventry University, who specializes in software engineering, with background in IoT (Internet of Things).
-He just came back from university placement at Sports Direct, where he developed and administrated the network of over 1400 Raspberry Pi devices, giving him the technical expertise required for the HELP project.
+He just came back from university placement at Sports Direct, where he developed and administrated the network of over 1400 Raspberry Pi devices, giving him the technical expertise required for the HEED project.

 Tomasz has been programming for past 6 years and has a huge passion towards everything tech-related.
 During his studies, he has been participating in multiple hackathons across UK, developing innovative software solutions.
 He is also actively involved in Coventry University, serving as a Student Ambassador, course representative and a member of Global Leaders Programme.